-Every year, the School of Law hosts distinguished speakers on cutting-edge issues of intellectual property and technology law, including judges, academics, lawyers, and other policy makers.
-CLIPT faculty also frequently invited to participate in similar events taking place outside of the University of Baltimore.
+The School of Law hosts distinguished speakers on cutting-edge issues of intellectual property and technology law, including judges, academics, lawyers and other policy makers.
+CLIPT faculty are also frequently invited to participate in similar events taking place outside of the University of Baltimore.

 Information regarding other CLIPT events is provided below.

 October 3, 2017: Inside the Black Box -- How Secret Algorithms Control Health, Finance, & Justice

 A panel discussion with legal experts about how unaccountable algorithms, AI and Big Data affect public health, personal and public finances, and the criminal justice system.
 The panel tackled pressing legal and technological issues, including:

 -- What are the promises and perils of these tools?